 Since FY 2010-11, BAWSCA has operated and maintained a Water Conservation Database (WCDB) that serves as the repository for BAWSCA member agency water use and water conservation program information.
-In FY 2019-20, BAWSCA began using the latest version of the Water Conservation Database (WCDB), developed in FY 2016-17 utilizing consultants Immersive Media and Hanley Communications.
-BAWSCA utilized the database in FY 2019-20 to support the Demand Study.
+BAWSCA utilized the database in FY 2020-21 to support several work efforts including the Demand Study.